rory-bedford/antelop-docs/docs/source/ui/usage.rst

 Further downstream in the pipeline, we encounter **computed** tables in red, which do not require any manual input, but are automatically populated by computation.
 Computed tables are fully reproducable - they can be deleted and have their entries reinstated by rerunning the computation that populated them.
 In our case, these computations take the form of predefined nextflow pipelines.

 Additionally, we have **imported** tables in blue.
 These tables track data outside the pipeline, but otherwise, are the same as computed tables.
 We use them for a very specific purpose, which is tracking the results of manual curation.
 Manual curation data is large and fairly unstructured.
-We feel it is not critical to store this data in the antelope pipeline explicitly.
+We feel it is not critical to store this data in the antelop pipeline explicitly.
 Instead, we use external storage space on the cluster, and track these external files.
 In the event of the loss of this external data, the curated spiking data will still be in the database, but the exact manual curation steps will not be reproducable.